garylirocks/quickrefs/vim.markdown

 ![Vim motions](./images/vim_motions.png)

 ```
-ciw     change current word (only the word is deleted, the spaces after it are keeped)
+ciw     change current word (only the word is deleted, the spaces after it are kept)
 caw     change current word (the space after the word will be deleted too)

 cis     change current sentence